iptc/newsinjson/README.md

 by Business Wire.
 Examples show how NewsML 1.2 files convert to their equivalents in ninjs.

-Two versions of ninjs: ninjs 1.4 and ninjs 2.0
+Three versions of ninjs: ninjs 1.5, ninjs 2.1 and ninjs 3.0
 -------------------------

-This repository specifies both the 1.4 and 2.0 versions of ninjs.
+This repository specifies all versions of ninjs.

 The 1.x series adds new features to the version of ninjs that started with ninjs 1.0 back in 2013, in a way that is fully backwards compatible.
-The latest release in this series is 1.4, which includes new fields _contentcreated_, _expires_ and _rightsinfo_.
-The 1.4 version of ninjs was approved by the IPTC Standards Committee on May 18th, 2022.
+The latest release in this series is 1.5.

 The 2.x series fixes some issues that made the 1.x series tricky for developers to work with.
 The main change is that we avoid the use of